1. HARBORVIEW PARK - COUNTY GRANT

 5. SIDEWALK REHABILITATION PROJECT – CITY PROJECT

 Work will include replacing deteriorated concrete and resetting uneven brick/ bluestone sidewalk.
-This is a large scale expansion of the City’s 50/50 program where the homeowner pays for 50% of the repair cost and the City pays the other 50%.
-Project estimate will be $600,000 over several years.
-Limits are being determined and Phase 1 will be constructed in Fall/Winter 2025/26.
-Streets include Columbia, Virginia, Ocean and other misc. streets.
+This is a large scale sidewalk project where the homeowner pays for 30% of the repair cost and the City pays the other 70%.
+Project awarded to Ambient Construction for $495,720.
+Limits for Phase 1 will include Columbia, Virginia, Ocean and other misc. streets identified with the Shade Tree Commission.
+The City is working on Phase 2 for Fall/Winter 2026/27.
+Be alert for closed sidewalk.

 For more information: 2025 Sidewalk Project.pdf